 The Master of Arts in Teaching (MAT) curriculum was completely revamped in 2017 to meet new Credential Program Standards and Teacher Performance Expectations set by the California Commission on Teacher Credentialing (CTC).
 The new program will equip you with relevant learning theories, understanding of how to apply these theories in the classroom, and opportunities to master the skills necessary to improve student outcomes.

-As one of the world’s premier centers for the study of urban education, USC Rossier’s emphasis on high needs schools prepares educators to address complex education and social issues in any setting.
+As one of the world’s premier centers for the study of educational equity in urban settings, USC Rossier’s emphasis on high needs schools prepares educators to address complex education and social issues in any environment.